 - 2. Connect the power supply-to-AC power inlet cable.
 Tuck the cable beneath the chassis and away from the hard drive bay.

-- 3. Connect the power supply-to-logic board cable to the underside of the logic board.
+- 3. Connect the DC-DC cable to the power supply board and to the underside of the logic board (if previously disconnected).

 - 4. Install the four power supply screws, starting with the machine screw in the lower right corner of the power supply.
 Then install the other screws (see photo above for locations).

 - 5. Replace the hard drive.

 - 6. Replace the display panel.

 - 7. Replace the lower EMI shield.

 - 8. Replace the front bezel.

 - 9. Replace the access door.